TheEliForbes/cronus-monitoring/README.md

          sudo ./init.sh

+3. Set up the Namespace you intend to use

+        3.1.
+Default Namespace (kube-system): `./setupNamespace.sh`

+        3.2.
+Custom Namespace: `./setupNamespace.sh namespace`

+        > This will create the namespace if necessary and set up Tiller's roles.

-3. Run the install script
+4. Run the install script

          ./create.sh

-4. Verify that the stack setup is operational
+5. Verify that the stack setup is operational

          ./verifySetup.sh

-5. Now that the stack is set up, define the TICKscripts.
+6. Now that the stack is set up, define the TICKscripts.

-        5.1 `./copyTickScripts.sh`
+        6.1. `./copyTickScripts.sh`

-        5.2 `./defineTickTasks.sh`
+        6.2. `./defineTickTasks.sh`

-        5.2.1 -- If 5.2 doesn't work, run the commands below.
+        6.2.1. -- If 6.2 doesn't work, run the commands below.

-        5.2.2 `./connectToKapacitorContainer.sh`
+        6.2.2. `./connectToKapacitorContainer.sh`

-        5.2.3 `chmod +x TICKscripts/defineTasks.sh`
+        6.2.3. `chmod +x TICKscripts/defineTasks.sh`

-        5.2.4 `./TICKscripts/defineTasks.sh`
+        6.2.4. `./TICKscripts/defineTasks.sh`

 ## Usage